Simple, complete tree house plans

 The front of the tree house is usually arranged to face out from the two trees, but could be rotated to face towards one of the trees, if this fits your site better.
 The front of the tree house has a covered deck area, which can be used for storage or a seating area close to the branches of the trees.
 The two tree support system allows the floor platform of the tree house to move in the wind along a sliding joint, which is an important requirement when two or more trees are used.
 The tree house supports will then be protected from excessive force in strong winds or storms.
 The Zelkova tree house can also be built with one tree plus posts, or completely freestanding, in the same way as the San Pedro — plans for all compatible support methods are included.

 The two tree supports are combined with a sliding joint system, allowing wind movement without damaging the tree house.
-The entire floor is covered to keep the deck area and treehouse protected from rain.
+The entire floor is covered to keep the deck area protected from rain.
 When built in a tree, the instructions cover 58 pages, and extra plans to build on posts are included free.

 The tree passes through the deck of the Kauri and is visible through a window from inside the tree house.
 This plan features a built-in writing desk with window, and a deck area at the front.
 When built in a tree, the instructions cover 54 pages, and extra plans to build on posts are included free.